Technology & Disability

 - One of the biggest issues for users with disabilities is PDF files.
+Find out why it's so problematic and what to do about it from Karlen Communications' site.
 Adobe created a great tutorial in how to create accessible PDFs. (pdf file)

 - Need to check whether your page is accessible or not?
 Use the WAVE evaluator!
 This handy tool can tell you a great deal about how usable your webpage is for users with disabilities.

 - If you are using Firefox, there's an extension that has some terrific developer tools built into it, including an accessibility validator.
 Firefox Web Developer Extension.
 (Mac and Windows freeware downloads.)

 - Want to know both the whys and the hows of accessible distance education and online classes?
 The GRADE Project from Georgia Tech has some fantastic resources.
 The e-learning tutorial is especially recommended.

 - Podcasting...interested in how to use this new and exciting tool to reach more students than ever before?
 You might want to check out the Podcasting Legal Guide.
 This covers copyright law, accessibility, and much much more.